 Loading and Saving the Settings

-In this chapter you will learn how to implement the class that is actually responsible for physically the settings and for loading the plug-in settings into the plug-in UI.
-The physical storing occurs in an *.sdlproj or in an *.sdltpl file, which are both XML compliant.
+Implement the class responsible for physically storing settings and loading plug-in settings into the plug-in UI.
+Settings are stored in an .sdlproj or .sdltpl file, both of which are XML compliant.

-*.sdlproj files are automatically created for each document that is opened for translation/editing in Trados Studio or for each project that is created in the application.
-These files contain project-specific information such as the translation memories/termbases used for a project and any project-specific settings, which can also include plug-in settings.
-An *.sdltpl file is a project template, which users can create to streamline project creation.
+.sdlproj files are automatically created for each document opened for translation/editing in Trados Studio or for each project created in the application.
+These files contain project-specific information such as translation memories, termbases, and project-specific settings, which can include plug-in settings.
+An .sdltpl file is a project template that users can create to streamline project creation.

-The settings bundle used by our implementation would look, for example, as shown below:
+The settings bundle used by our implementation looks, for example, as follows:

 <SettingsGroup Id="Simple Text Filter 1.0.0.0">